ndiego/social-sharing-block/readme.txt

 == Screenshots ==

+1. Social icons default to their appropriate brand colors.
+Easily choose your own icon and background colors using the block controls.
+2. The Social Sharing Block include three different styles and the ability to show/hide labels.
+3. Effortlessly configure social icons to suite your needs with extensive layout, orientation, and size controls.

 == Changelog ==

 = 0.2.0 - 2022-01-17 =

+**Added**

+* Added screenshots.

+** Changed **

 * Update plugin name and text-domain to `social-sharing-block` to comply with wordpress.org requirements.